Ettore Bugatti: Personal life

 In 1907 Bugatti married Barbara Maria Giuseppina Mascherpa.
 They had two daughters, L'Ébé in 1903 and Lidia in 1907, and two sons, Jean in 1909, and Roland in 1922.
 His wife Barbara died in 1944, and Bugatti remarried in 1946, to Geneviève Marguerite Delcuze.
 They had a daughter, Thérèse in 1942 and a son, Michel in 1945.

 Bugatti died at the American hospital in the inner-Paris suburb of Neuilly, in the late summer of 1947.
-Afflicted by a paralysis of his mental faculties, he had for several months been confined to the Paris apartment in the rue Boissière, which he had owned since 1916.
-He was almost certainly unaware of the court decision whereby his property in Alsace, which had been confiscated by the state in the feverish post-liberation frenzy of anger and retribution which his Italian origins had invited, was restored to him on 20 June 1947; Bugatti died just over two months later, on 21 August without having recovered consciousness.
+Afflicted by the after-effects of a stroke, he had for several months been confined to the Paris apartment in the rue Boissière, which he had owned since 1916.
+He was almost certainly unaware of the court decision whereby his property in Alsace, which had been seized by the state in the feverish post-liberation frenzy of anger and retribution which his Italian origins had invited, was restored to him on 20 June 1947; Bugatti died just over two months later, on 21 August without having recovered consciousness.
 Bugatti was buried in the Bugatti family plot at the municipal cemetery in Dorlisheim, near Molsheim, in the Bas-Rhin department of France.
 Molsheim's Musée de la Chartreuse houses a section dedicated to his life, work, and legacy.